Sifu Ken Chun (陳禮達)

 During his many years of training, he regularly tested his skills in Grandmaster Chan’s private 6-foot circle fighting matches.
 It was in this confined arena that Sifu Ken would prove whether his skills would be effective enough to survive real life street situations.
 The many opponents he would compete against were his many classmates who were very experienced in winning actual street fights.
 Yes, there were many scratches, cuts, bruises, bloody lips and black-eyes he would proudly receive after late night private group workouts.
 This was the most valuable self-defense training that any student could ask for – training with Grandmaster Chan (who is an accomplished Hong Kong street fighter) and the many experienced street fighters in his class.

 It is not very well known that Grandmaster Chan was actually a close friend, classmate, and training partner of the late famous Bruce Lee.
 During the 1960s, the two of them were well known for stirring up challenge matches with formal karate and kung fu instructors throughout the San Francisco area.
 It was also during those times that Grandmaster Chan and his close students would venture out on “field trips” to test their fighting skills in the bars, pool halls, and the streets of San Francisco.
 Grandmaster Chan and Bruce Lee were the first kung fu instructors to break the barrier and teach the Chinese martial arts to the American public.
-They are credited with introducing and demonstrating the short-distance power technique which they later coined term of “one-inch power”.
+They are credited with introducing and demonstrating the short-distance power technique which they later coined the term of “one-inch power”.

-While on a sabbatical from his engineering profession in 1995 to 2002, Sifu Ken fulfilled his dream of world travel.
+While on a sabbatical from his engineering profession from 1995 to 2002, Sifu Ken fulfilled his dream of world travel.
 It was during those years that while traveling and sightseeing, he also sought out the most highest and reputable Wing Chun masters possible.
 His travels took him to Hong Kong, China, Japan, Thailand, Philippines, Indonesia, Australia, New Zealand, Vietnam, Singapore, Canada, Mexico, Europe, and the United States.
 Everywhere he visited he would search out any and all Wing Chun masters in an effort to study and compare their theories, skills, and techniques against his own.
 If there were no Wing Chun instructors around, he would visit other martial art schools as well.
 This not only furthered his education of the martial arts but also confirmed that Wing Chun was the most compatible self-defense system that would benefit him the most.
-He also learned that Grandmaster Chris Chan’s system of Wing Chun was the only one that used “dynamic tension” to develop internal power.
+He also learned that Grandmaster Chris Chan’s system of Wing Chun was the only one that used “dynamic tension” exclusively to develop internal power.
 Dynamic tension training is the fastest method to developing devastating power.
 Having enough power to disable an opponent is the most important skill to have when it comes to real life combat.

 Grandmaster Chan regularly states – “if I have the fastest techniques in the world and I strike you 10 times and you are still standing, then everything I have trained for was a waste of valuable time.
 You must have power and develop that first!”
 Sifu Ken totally agrees with this statement, and regularly promotes this same philosophy in his classes today.